thriveweb/davis-legal/content/pages/faq.md

 intro:
   largeTitle: FAQ
   leftColumn: >-
-    Robert accepts briefs to appear in courts all Australian states and territories.
+    Robert accepts briefs to appear in courts in all Australian States and Territories.
 He accepts briefs both paper and electronic format.

     Electronic briefs may be delivered either by email or on USB or other media